059: Operations (II)

 - Distinguish signal from noise: Slight over/under-estimations can create huge inefficiencies.
 There's a whole field that studies these effects.

-- For more, read about the Beer Game.
+- For more on this, read about the Beer Game.

 5 Invest in people

-Operations Management includes a lot of quant models and math.
+Operations Management people like to use a lot of quant models and math.

 But no formula can tell you how to create a meaningful, authentic experience.
 The human tradeoffs are as much art as science.